Battle of the Lerna Mills

-The Battle of the Lerna Mills was fought on June 24, 1825, in Lerna, Greece between the Egyptian forces of Ibrahim Pasha and Greek forces led by General Yannis Makriyannis, Demetrios Ypsilantis, Andreas Metaxas and Konstantinos Mavromichalis.
-It was the first Greek success against Ibrahim and saved the city of Nafplion, seat of the government, from capture.
+The Battle of the Lerna Mills was fought on 25 June 1825, in Lerna, Greece between the Egyptian forces of Ibrahim Pasha and Greek forces led by General Yannis Makriyannis, Demetrios Ypsilantis, Andreas Metaxas and Konstantinos Mavromichalis.
+It was the first Greek success against Ibrahim and saved the city of Nafplio, seat of the government, from capture.

 Before the conflict

 After the Greek army (led by Theodoros Kolokotronis) fled to Karitena, Ibrahim's forces captured Tripolitsa, which was completely abandoned.
-Immediately afterwards, Ibrahim led an army of 5,000 soldiers to the plains of Argos to seize Nafplion.
-When Ibrahim's forces reached the Mills of Lerna on June 25, General Makrygiannis and Minister of War Metaxas organized a resistance force containing 350 Greek soldiers.
+Immediately afterwards, Ibrahim led an army of 5,000 soldiers to the plains of Argos to seize Nafplio.
+When Ibrahim's forces approached the Mills of Lerna on 24 June 1825, general Yannis Makrygiannis and Minister of War Andreas Metaxas organized a resistance force containing 350 Greek soldiers.
 General Demetrios Ypsilantis, Konstantinos Mavromichalis, Panagiotis Rodios and several philhellenes (such as François Graillard and Heinrich Treiber) volunteered in the defense of the garrison.
+Protecting Lerna was vital since the mills contained large quantities of grain that supplied food to Nafplio.
+The mills of Lerna were surrounded by a stone wall that was flanked by a deep pond and a marsh.
+Moreover, the garrison was supported by two gunboats that were anchored a short distance (or "musket-shot distance") from the shore.

 The position was weak and they were very few compared to Ibrahim's army.
-Thus many were eager to leave using their horses or by fish boats but Makriyannis made sure all horses and fish boats were gone in secret.
+Thus many were eager to leave using their horses or by boats but Makriyannis made sure all horses and boats were gone in secret.
 This made everybody more resolute in defending the position and they started digging trenches.
-Admiral De Rigny watched from aboard the helplessness of the Greeks and advised Makriyannis against defending the position but Makriyannis ignored him by saying:
+Admiral Henri de Rigny watched from aboard the helplessness of the Greeks and advised Makriyannis against defending the position but Makriyannis ignored him by saying:

 "They are many indeed but we few have decided to die and have God on our side...
 And when the few decide to die, most times win...
 And if we die today we will die for our country and our religion and this death is a good one".
-"Tres bien" replied De Rigny.
+"Tres bien" replied de Rigny.